holographicSol/Rad/README.md

 makes the system extremely fast even while transmitting and a very powerful setup which can be easily reimplemented for different projects for different reasons.

+Current precision is typically less than us50 (< 50 microseconds).

 ![plot](./resources/ZeroShieldTesting.jpg)